Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Virtual voltage space

-To model the QD array and gain deeper insight in the effect of cross capacitive coupling in bilinear arrays, we use the Coulomb blockade model outlined by \textit{Van der Wiel et all.}~\cite{van2002electron}.
-Treating the array as a network of capacitors the energy $E$ of a particular charge state is given by:
+To model the QD array and gain deeper insight into the effect of cross-capacitive coupling in bilinear and 2D arrays, we generalise the Coulomb blockade model outlined by \textit{Van der Wiel et all.}~\cite{van2002electron}.
+By treating the array as a network of capacitors, the energy $E$ of a particular charge state is given by:

-where $\bm{C}$ is the capacitance matrix, which as main diagonal elements has the total capacitance and off-diagonal it has the negative mutual capacitances. $\vec{Q}$ is the charge on each quantum dot given by:
+where $\bm{C}$ is the capacitance matrix, which contains the total capacitance of QD $i$ ($C_{i}$) as the main diagonal elements, and the mutual capacitances ($-C_{ij}$) in the off-diagonal.
+The latter corresponds to the interdot capacitances, see Fig.~\ref{fig:device}(a).
+The charge on each QD, $\vec{Q}$, is then given by:

-Where $\bm{C_\text{c}}$ is the cross capacitance matrix, with the gate capacitance along the main diagonal and the cross capacitance elsewhere. $\vec{V}$ is the voltage applied onto each QD and $\vec{N}$ is the number of electrons.
+where $\bm{C_\text{c}}$ is the cross-capacitance matrix, with the gate capacitances ($C_{\text{g}i}$) along the main diagonal and the cross-capacitances ($C_{\text{c}ij}$) elsewhere. $\vec{V}$ is the voltage applied onto each QD, and $\vec{N}$ is the number of electrons.
 As a result, an analytical solution for any transition between two QDs can be found by equating the two energy states of interest.
-Possible transitions are from dot to reservoir (DTR), which tend to have a negative slope or inter-dot charge transition (ICT), which have a positive gradient.
-By only applying voltages onto two of the QDs ($i$ and $j$) at a time, we take a two-dimensional projection of a hyper-dimensional gate voltage space.
-For this specific regime, the gradients $r_{kl}^{ij}$ for a particular transition between two QDs ($k$ and $l$) is given using Einstein summation convention as:
+Possible transitions are from dot to reservoir (DTR), which have a negative slope or inter-dot charge transitions (ICT), which have a positive gradient.
+By only applying voltages onto two of the QDs ($i$ and $j$) at a time, we take a two-dimensional projection of a hyper-dimensional gate-voltage space.
+For this specific regime, the gradients $r_{kl}^{ij}$ for a particular transition between two QDs ($k$ and $l$) are given using the Einstein summation convention as:

-Where $a_{ij}$ is the $i, j$ element of $\bm{C}^{-1}$.
-In order for the DTR transitions to become orthogonal, we adopt an anticlockwise rotation matrix to get $r_j^{ij}$ horizontal, followed by a horizontal shear in order to get $r_i^{ij}$ vertical, as shown in Fig.~\ref{fig:rotation}.
+where $a_{ij}$ is the $i, j$ element of $\bm{C}^{-1}$.
+In order for the DTR transitions to become orthogonal, we define a new set of axes, which consist of the lines perpendicular to the DTR gradients, as defined by the transformation matrix $\bm{G}$: